 - Teaching a remote class where any of the participants are located overseas;

-- Discussing certain technologies with another colleague (including both honorary staff and substantive College employees) virtually or over the phone while they are not in the UK.
+- Discussing certain technologies with another colleague (including both honorary staff and substantive College employees) virtually or by telephone while they are not in the UK.

-If you are transferring or exporting items, you must check whether these items are controlled.
-Proceed to the next step below.
+If you are exporting items, you must check whether these items are controlled.
+Please proceed to the next step below.

 2. Are the items being exported controlled?